Overview

 Atrial fibrillation, also known as Afib, is a type of arrhythmia that can disturb the blood flow in the body.
 The heart pumps blood to the whole body with each heartbeat.
 The blood is pumped through two upper chambers followed by the two lower chambers.
-In atrial fibrillation, the upper chambers of the heartbeat irregularly, and the blood does not flow properly to the lower chambers.
+In atrial fibrillation, the upper chambers of the heartbeat irregular, and the blood does not flow properly to the lower chambers.

 A-fib can increase the risk of stroke, heart-related complications, and heart failure.
 The atrial fibrillation episodes may come and go, or they may be persistent in nature.
 The condition can be treated with medications, though there may be a need for some surgical procedures in some cases.